PaulTran47/julia-resources/julia_matlab_mappings/README.md

 ##### Additional resources
 *SymPy* and *NLsolve* are essentially symbolic math Julia packages.
 The [following documentation](https://mth229.github.io/symbolic.html) has more useful information regarding symbolic expressions.
+It also provides a lot more information on solving equations with topics covering limits, differentiation, optimisation, and integration.

 ---